Hyperphosphatemia

 Hyperphosphatemia is an electrolyte disorder in which there is an elevated level of phosphate in the blood.
 Most people have no symptoms while others develop calcium deposits in the soft tissue.
-Often there is also low calcium levels which can result in muscle spasms.
+The disorder is often accompanied by low calcium blood levels, which can result in muscle spasms.

 Causes include kidney failure, pseudohypoparathyroidism, hypoparathyroidism, diabetic ketoacidosis, tumor lysis syndrome, and rhabdomyolysis.
-Diagnosis is generally based on a blood phosphate levels of greater than 1.46 mmol/L (4.5 mg/dL).
+Diagnosis is generally based on a blood phosphate level exceeding 1.46 mmol/L (4.5 mg/dL).
 Levels may appear falsely elevated with high blood lipid levels, high blood protein levels, or high blood bilirubin levels.

-Treatment may include eating a phosphate low diet and antacids, like calcium carbonate, that bind phosphate.
-Occasionally intravenous normal saline or dialysis may be used.
+Treatment may include a phosphate low diet and antacids like calcium carbonate that bind phosphate.
+Occasionally, intravenous normal saline or kidney dialysis may be used.
 How commonly it occurs is unclear.

 Signs and symptoms

 Signs and symptoms include ectopic calcification, secondary hyperparathyroidism, and renal osteodystrophy.
-Abnormalities in phosphate metabolism such as hyperphosphatemia are included in the definition of the new chronic kidney disease-mineral and bone disorder (CKD-MBD).
+Abnormalities in phosphate metabolism such as hyperphosphatemia are included in the definition of the new chronic kidney disease–mineral and bone disorder (CKD–MBD).